Why I Believe in a Pre-Tribulation Rapture

 G) The Bible Teaches About a Rapture

 1 Thessalonians 4:17 speaks of an event called "the Rapture", Latin "rapio," Greek "harpazo," which means "to catch up, to snatch away, or to take out."
 "After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever."
 Paul states that the concept of the Rapture is meant to encourage believers during this Age (1 Thes.
 4:18).
-Other references on the Rapture are Jn.
-14:1-14; I Cor.
+Other New Testament references on the Rapture are Jn.
+14:1-4; I Cor.
 15:51-58; and 1 Thes.
 4:13-18.

 1) The Bible describes the Rapture and Second Coming as different events.